AbhishekNangre/AbhishekNangre/README.md

 I talk to my computer more than to humans—unfortunately, it talks back only in errors.
-Code, novels, and games—that’s pretty much me.
+Code, novels and games—that’s pretty much me.
-Some nights I’m fixing bugs, other nights I’m reading or getting destroyed in boss fights.
-Sometimes, I even make the games.
+Some nights I’m fixing bugs, other nights I’m reading comics/novels or getting destroyed in boss fights.
+Sometimes I even make my own games.
 Oh and yes… I made a bird that refuses to fly properly :(

 <p align="center">